 Syracuse, Cornell and the University of Rochester endow the Central New York Humanities Corridor in perpetuity, thanks to a matching gift from the Mellon Foundation.
 The large-scale initiative now encompasses the New York Six Liberal Arts Consortium.

-Despite unusual times, we celebrated the Class of 2021 both virtually and in-person.
-Congratulations, graduates!
+Despite the ongoing COVID pandemic, the Class of 2021 is celebrated both virtually and in-person.

 Looking Back, Looking Forward